ashlink11/dev/README.md

 1. All content is licensed under a CC­BY­NC­SA 4.0 license.
 2. All software code is licensed under GNU GPLv3.
 For commercial use or alternative licensing, please contact legal@ga.co.

+All of my other tech dependencies have [MIT license](https://jquery.org/license/).
+The MIT License is compatible with my project because it can be re-licensed under other licenses.
+The MIT License is compatible with many copyleft licenses, such as the GNU General Public License (GPL).
+It is open-source and free (in the sense of 'freedom').